 Other tips include not procrastinating in areas such as billing, statements, denials, and follow-up, and earning more money by focusing on business office processes.
-Lastly, Orseno suggests reducing the stress of running an ASC.

-“One way to alleviate the stress of RCM is to consider partnering up with an industry-leading RCM partner with proven results,” says Orseno.
-“With today’s technological advancements, an outsourced RCM employee working the center’s account 1,500 miles away is just as effective as one sitting in the cubicle next door.”
+One way to alleviate the stress of RCM is to consider partnering up with an industry-leading RCM partner with proven results.
+With today’s technological advancements, an outsourced RCM employee working the center’s account 1,500 miles away is just as effective as one sitting in the cubicle next door.

-For detailed information on all of Orseno’s tips, click here to read the full Becker’s ASC Review article.
+Click here to read the full Becker’s ASC Review article.